The best child car seats for toddlers and older children

 The bone-making process is complete by the age of six or seven, but children's skulls remain less rigid than those of adults.

-A good child restraint will limit forward head movement in a front impact, and provide protection in a side impact.
+A good child restraint will limit forward head movement in a front impact, and provide cushioned protection in a side impact.
+Remember, car seats approved to the old car seat rules (R44.04) don’t have to pass a side-impact crash test..

 The chest and rib cage

-These remain flexible but become larger and stronger as hard calcified bone gradually replaces soft bone.
+These remain flexible but become larger and stronger as hard calcified bone gradually replaces soft bone, helping to protect your child’s internal organs.

 The pelvis